01-26-20 I Am Women

 She noticed an older gentleman sitting alone.
 He looked kind of blue collar.
 With no wedding ring or companion, she thought he seemed liked a quiet loner.
 Then the first song started playing.
 It was Desperado by the Eagles.
 Sonya thought the music was perfect background music for the lone stranger.
 As the music played and Sonya watched the loner, she began seeing different images.
 She somehow saw the man as a young boy.
-He was an only child but very sensitive to tension.
+He was an only child but was very sensitive to tension.
 She saw his loud volatile father scaring him and his passive mother allowing it.
 Then the boy became a man and fell in love with a sweet lady, but soon after she left him for his best friend.
 Sonya saw his pain.
 And watched as he swore never to hurt like that again.
 As the song ended, the lone travelers image returned.
-Sonya felt sadness as she realized how narrowly restrictive the loner had made his life out of the fear of pain.
+Sonya felt sadness as she realized how narrowly restricted the loner had made his life out of the fear of pain.

 Then a young mother with her toddler daughter caught Sonya’s eye.
 The daughter slept in the mother’s lap.
 But the mother was deep in thought as she rocked her child.
 Sonya started imagining what the mother may be thinking as the next song began.
 It is ‘The Rose’.
 Sonya was surprised that the song was appropriate for the mother-daughter story.
 She imagined the young mother struggling with love questions.
 She noticed the mothers ring finger without a ring, but with distinct marks that a ring was there shortly before.
 The mother covered her daughter with unconditional love it was obvious to anyone.
 However, the mothers love for the father had conditions.
 Lines must have been crossed and pain resulted.
 Now Sonya saw the mother standing at a crossroads, desperately trying to understand love and family and compromise.
 And just as the song came to an end, the mother stood up with the child still in her arms.
 While pulling her suit case behind her, Sonya watched the mother throw away her plane tickets.
 The mother headed toward the exit, and Sonya imagined that she decided to stay and fight for her family.
 Sonya wished her well.